Bausch & Lomb

-Bausch & Lomb (since 2010 stylized as Bausch + Lomb) is an American-Canadian eye health products company based in Vaughan, Ontario, Canada.
+Bausch & Lomb (since 2010 stylized as Bausch + Lomb) is a Canadian eye health products company based in Vaughan, Ontario, Canada.
 It is one of the world's largest suppliers of contact lenses, lens care products, pharmaceuticals, intraocular lenses, and other eye surgery products.
 The company was founded in Rochester, New York, in 1853 by optician John Bausch and cabinet maker turned financial backer Henry Lomb.
 Until its sale in 2013, Bausch + Lomb was one of the oldest continually operating companies in the United States.

 Bausch + Lomb was a public company listed on the NYSE, until it was acquired by private equity firm Warburg Pincus in 2007.
 In May 2013, Canadian-based Valeant Pharmaceuticals announced that it would acquire Bausch + Lomb from Warburg Pincus for $4.5 billion in cash.
 The deal, which was approved by shareholders, closed on August 5, 2013.
 On May 6, 2022, the company completed an initial public offering and again became publicly traded.
 As of 2022, the company employs about 12,900 people, and manufactures and markets health care products directly or indirectly in approximately 100 countries.